-Forward-looking information is based on a number of assumptions which may prove to be incorrect, including, but not limited to, assumptions in connection with the ability of TMX Group to successfully compete against global and regional marketplaces; business and economic conditions generally; exchange rates (including estimates of exchange rates from Canadian dollars to the U.S. dollar or British pound sterling), commodities prices, the level of trading and activity on markets, and particularly the level of trading in TMX Group's key products; business development and marketing and sales activity; the continued availability of financing on appropriate terms for future projects; productivity at TMX Group, as well as that of TMX Group's competitors; market competition; research and development activities; the successful introduction and client acceptance of new products; successful introduction of various technology assets and capabilities; the impact on TMX Group and its customers of various regulations; TMX Group's ongoing relations with its employees; and the extent of any labour, equipment or other disruptions at any of its operations of any significance other than any planned maintenance or similar shutdowns.
+Forward-looking information is based on a number of assumptions which may prove to be incorrect, including, but not limited to, assumptions in connection with the ability of TMX Group to successfully compete against global and regional marketplaces; business and economic conditions generally; exchange rates (including estimates of exchange rates from Canadian dollars to the U.S. dollar or GBP), commodities prices, the level of trading and activity on markets, and particularly the level of trading in TMX Group's key products; business development and marketing and sales activity; the continued availability of financing on appropriate terms for future projects, including the acquisition and integration of AST Canada; the amount of revenue and cost synergies resulting from the AST Canada acquisition; productivity at TMX Group, as well as that of TMX Group's competitors; market competition; research and development activities; the successful introduction and client acceptance of new products; successful introduction of various technology assets and capabilities; the impact on TMX Group and its customers of various regulations; TMX Group's ongoing relations with its employees; and the extent of any labour, equipment or other disruptions at any of its operations of any significance other than any planned maintenance or similar shutdowns.

-In addition to the assumptions outlined above, forward looking information related to long term revenue compound annual growth rate ("CAGR") objectives, and long term adjusted earnings per share CAGR objectives are based on assumptions that include, but not limited to:
+In addition to the assumptions outlined above, forward looking information related to long term revenue cumulative average annual growth rate (CAGR) objectives, and long term adjusted earnings per share CAGR objectives are based on assumptions that include, but not limited to:

-- TMX Group's success in achieving growth initiatives and business objectives; - continued investment in growth businesses and in transformation initiatives including next generation post-trade systems; - no significant changes to our effective tax rate, recurring revenue, and number of shares outstanding; - moderate levels of market volatility; - level of listings, trading, and clearing consistent with historical activity; - economic growth consistent with historical activity; - no significant changes in regulations; - continued disciplined expense management across our business; - continued re-prioritization of investment towards enterprise solutions and new capabilities; and - free cash flow generation consistent with historical run rate.
+- TMX Group's success in achieving growth initiatives and business objectives; - continued investment in growth businesses and in transformation initiatives including next generation post-trade systems; - no significant changes to our effective tax rate, recurring revenue, and number of shares outstanding; - moderate levels of market volatility; - level of listings, trading, and clearing consistent with historical activity; - economic growth consistent with historical activity; no significant changes in regulations; - continued disciplined expense management across our business; - continued re-prioritization of investment towards enterprise solutions and new capabilities; - free cash flow generation consistent with historical run rate; and - a limited impact from the COVID-19 pandemic on our plans to grow our business over the long term including on the ability of our listed issuers to raise capital.

 While we anticipate that subsequent events and developments may cause our views to change, we have no intention to update this forward-looking information, except as required by applicable securities law.
 This forward-looking information should not be relied upon as representing our views as of any date subsequent to the date of this AIF.
 We have attempted to identify important factors that could cause actual actions, events or results to differ materially from those current expectations described in forward-looking information.
-However, there may be other factors that cause actual actions, events or results not to be as anticipated, estimated or intended and that could cause actual actions, events or results to differ materially from current expectations.
+However, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended and that could cause actual actions, events or results to differ materially from current expectations.
 There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking information.

 These factors are not intended to represent a complete list of the factors that could affect us.
-A description of the above-mentioned items is contained in the section "Risks and Uncertainties" of our 2018 Annual MD&A which is incorporated by reference into this AIF.
+A description of the above-mentioned items is contained in the section "Enterprise Risk Management" of our 2020 Annual MD&A which is incorporated by reference into this AIF.